chainwayxyz/clementine-cli/README.md

 you need to provide correct Bitcoin RPC configuration.

 > [!IMPORTANT]
-> If a protocol wide change is introduced by Chainway Labs, you will need to
+> If a protocol-wide change is introduced by Chainway Labs, you will need to
 > update your configuration file with the new settings.

 ### Installing